Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Project managers need to set up short and regular weekly meetings.

-They can also share about what they are looking forward to next week or what they are planning.
+They can also share what they are looking forward to next week or what they are planning.

 More than that, team meetings make the members accountable and develop a sense of urgency to continue making progress every week.